Enterprise code review governance for AI-scale development

 How likely is CodiumAI to still be operational in 12 months?
-Based on 6 signals including funding, development activity, and platform risk.
+Based on 4 signals — momentum (how recently it shipped), wrapper dependency, revenue model, and web presence.

 Concrete scenarios for the personas CodiumAI actually fits — and what changes day-one when you adopt it.

-Enforce coding standards across 20 repos with a living rules system.
+Enforce coding standards across 15 repos with 50 engineers

 Project the real annual outlay, including the implied monthly cost when only an annual tier is published.